-Effect of tocopherols on lysosomal storage in NPD-A cells.
-We first verified the effect of tocopherols on lysosomal exocytosis using vascular endothelial cells, since they constitute one of the first cell linings encountered by i.v. injected therapies.
+Effect of Tocopherols on Lysosomal Storage in NPD-A Cells.
+We first verified the effect of tocopherols on lysosomal exocytosis using vascular endothelial cells because they constitute one of the first cell linings encountered by i.v. injected therapies.
 As such, exocytosis induced in these cells could affect transport of recombinant enzymes to tissues.
-Because endothelial cells from NPD-A patients are unavailable, we first used a pharmacological model consisting of endothelial cells treated with imipramine (Muro et al., 2003), while experiments described hereafter verify data in NPD-A patient fibroblasts.
-Imipramine enhances the degradation of endogenous ASM and mimics the intracellular lipid storage (sphingomyelin and cholesterol) characteristic of ASMdeficient NPD-A (Schuchman and Desnick, 2017).
-As expected, imipramine highly reduced endogenous ASM activity (87% reduction from control), similar to NPD-A patient fibroblasts (79% reduction from wild-type; Supplemental Figure S1).
-Imipramine-induced diseased cells had enhanced intracellular storage of sphingomyelin (2.0-fold), cholesterol (3.5-fold), and overall lipids (2.3-fold) in perinuclear compartments, a location consistent with lysosomes, which drastically increased the total number of dark-refringent storage vesicles (22.4-fold) compared to control cells (Supplemental Figure S2).
-This level of storage was comparable to NPD-A patient fibroblasts, which had 2.8-fold greater sphingomyelin and 3.8-fold greater cholesterol accumulation versus wild-type fibroblasts (Supplemental Figure S3), validating this model.
+Because endothelial cells from NPD-A patients are unavailable, we first used a pharmacological model consisting of endothelial cells treated with imipramine (Muro et al., 2006b), whereas experiments described hereafter verify data in NPD-A patient fibroblasts.
+Imipramine enhances the degradation of endogenous ASM and mimics the intracellular lipid storage (sphingomyelin and cholesterol) characteristic of ASM-deficient NPD-A (Schuchman and Desnick, 2017).
+As expected, imipramine highly reduced endogenous ASM activity (87% reduction from control), similar to NPD-A patient fibroblasts (79% reduction from wild-type; Supplemental Fig. 1).
+Imipramine-induced diseased cells had enhanced intracellular storage of sphingomyelin (2.0-fold), cholesterol (3.5-fold), and overall lipids (2.3-fold) in perinuclear compartments, a location consistent with lysosomes, which drastically increased the total number of dark-refringent storage vesicles (22.4-fold) compared with control cells (Supplemental Fig. 2).
+This level of storage was comparable to NPD-A patient fibroblasts, which had 2.8-fold greater sphingomyelin and 3.8-fold greater cholesterol accumulation versus wild-type fibroblasts (Supplemental Fig. 3), validating this model.

 Next, we examined whether the effect of tocopherols on lysosomal storage, which has been reported for patient fibroblasts and neural stem cells (Xu et al., 2012; Long et al., 2016), also applies to vascular endothelial cells.
-For this, imipramine-diseased endothelial cells were incubated for 48 h with 40 μ M δ -tocopherol or 20 μ M analog CF3-T (Figure 1A and Supplemental Figure S4).
+For this, imipramine-diseased endothelial cells were incubated for 48 hours with 40 μ M δ -tocopherol or 20 μ M analog CF3-T (Fig. 1A; Supplemental Fig. 4).
 As expected, both agents significantly decreased sphingomyelin storage by 33% and 48%, respectively, validating their effect on endothelial cells.
-In addition, treatment of imipraminediseased endothelial cells with δ -tocopherol decreased the intracellular activity level of a control lysosomal enzyme HEX (20% reduction), while it increased the extracellular activity of this enzyme (30% increase; Figure 1B), validating secretion of lysosomal content.
-This effect was almost equal to that of ionomycin, an agent known to induce lysosomal secretion, on control cells (Figure 1B).
+In addition, treatment of imipramine-diseased endothelial cells with δ -tocopherol decreased the intracellular activity level of a control lysosomal enzyme HEX (20% reduction), whereas it increased the extracellular activity of this enzyme (30% increase; Fig. 1B), validating secretion of lysosomal content.
+This effect was almost equal to that of ionomycin, an agent known to induce lysosomal secretion, on control cells (Fig. 1B).